Edit

 Wave demand replenishment creates replenishment work, based on demand, if the quantity that is required for production orders, kanbans, outbound orders, or loads isn't available when a wave creates work.
 The replenishment template contains information about the item criteria, the unit of measure, the demand increment, and the location.

 Location directives are used to determine which location should be replenished.
 You link these location directives to the replenishment template by using the Directive code field.
-If the Directive code field isn't set, queries are used to determine which location directive should be used.
-Note that if a directive code isn't specified in the replenishment template, and the location directive has a directive code, the location directive will be ignored, even if the query on the location directive is correct.
+If you don't set the Directive code field, queries are used to determine which location directive should be used.
+If you don't specify a directive code in the replenishment template, and the location directive has a directive code, the location directive is ignored, even if the query on the location directive is correct.
 Pick location directives are used to determine where to get inventory for the replenishment.

 Replenishment unit is the minimum unit to replenish.
 This must be a whole number that is a multiple of the unit.
-The system will round up to the highest unit possible when creating work.
+The system rounds up to the highest unit possible when creating work.

 Demand replenishment is supported for sales orders, transfer orders, production orders, and kanbans.